Shringe/RazerBatteryTray/README.md

 Adds a system tray widget to display battery of Razer devices.
 Uses Open Razer, most likely only works for Linux.

 ## Installation
-[OpenRazer](https://openrazer.github.io/) must be installed on the system for RazerBatteryTray to work.
+[OpenRazer](https://openrazer.github.io/) daemon must be installed on the system for RazerBatteryTray to work.

 System install:
 ```